Article

 Son of an Ice Cream Man.

-Not "son of an immigrant" — a phrase deployed so many times it has lost most of its specificity.
+Not "son of an immigrant" — a phrase that's been deployed so many times it's lost most of its specificity.
 Not something aspirational or ironic or designed to land as a punchline.
 Just: here's who my father was.
 Here's where this came from.
 Figure out what that means.

-Hassan Amini drove ice cream trucks through the Maryland suburbs.
-Not one truck — at his peak he operated eight of them in Potomac, Maryland.
+Hassan Amini drove an ice cream truck through the Maryland suburbs.
 He was Iranian, he had an accent, and he was doing it in neighborhoods that weren't always easy for someone who looked and sounded like him.
 He did it anyway.
 He built a life anyway.

 Martin watched all of it.